-We have the largest service station network in the country, and we pursue business interests in convenience retail, already consolidated with the BR Mania franchise, through a partnership signed with Americanas, with whom we have formed Vem Conveniência.
+We have the largest service station network in the country, and we pursue business interests in convenience retail, already consolidated with the BR Mania

-renewable energy sales market through Targus Energia and Comerc.
+We entered the renewable energy sales market through Targus Energia and Comerc.
 We offer a complete portfolio of products and services for the Free Energy Market and for the distributed generation model.
 We are also active through initiatives for the generation of energy from renewable sources.